googlearchive/gamebuilder/README.md

 | Build`.
 Going through the normal Unity Build Settings window will *not* work.
 Once done, your build will be located under the `build_output` folder.

-We have included a reference build under `builds` (it's the file whose name begins with `gamebuilder-OSS`).
-This is the build that you should get if you simply compile the source as-is, without enabling any extra plugins.
+We have included a reference build (`builds/gamebuilder-OSS.7z`).
+This is the build that you should get if you simply build a Windows standalone as-is, without enabling any extra plugins.

 ## Scripting documentation